 - FOGSI recognises the universal practice of the off – label use of a drug or treatment, where the clinical indication for using it is different from that which it was formally approved for.

 - It is recommended that such off – label use should be supported by evidence based experience reported in medical literature.

 - It must however be stressed that off – label use should be undertaken after informing the patient regarding the advantages, disadvantages and risks of such use.

-FOGSI Policy Statement - Expanding Provider Base for Safe Abortion Services September 2008
+FOGSI Policy Statement on Expanding Provider Base for Safe Abortion Services – (September 2008)

 - Our country despite having one of the most liberal laws on abortion still bears a disproportionate brunt of unsafe abortion.